ImBharatkumar/Web-surfing-data-analysis/README.md

 device_type: The type of the device used to surf the web (e.g. iOS, Android, Windows).

 # Analysis
 The analysis of the web surfing data is done using Python 3.
 The main script is called web_surfing_analysis.py.
 It reads the data from the web_surfing_data.csv file, cleans it, and performs various analyses.
-The results of the analysis are printed to the console and saved in various files, such as country_analysis.txt, domain_analysis.txt, and device_analysis.txt.

 # Dependencies
 The following Python libraries are required to run the analysis: